 A basic bridge, once mastered can then be easily progressed with or without equipment to a quite advanced exercise.
 Advanced options include single leg bridges, bridging on a roller, bridging on a swiss ball with weights.

-- tilt the pelvis to flatten the lumbar spine into the floor,
+- Breathe in then as you breathe out, Tilt the pelvis to flatten the lumbar spine into the floor.

-- then slowly lower, one vertebrae at a time until the tailbone touches the floor.
+- Then breathe in as you slowly lower one vertebrae at a time until the tailbone touches the floor.

 Make it Harder: